mickkn/projectq1q3/README.md

 # Q3TEX2WAD:

-Added a application to find and rename strings in the WAD file.
+Added a application to find and rename strings in the MAP file.
 The application uses a config file which should be comma or semi-colon separated with 2 columns and no empty lines.
 This application can be used to any renaming of strings in a file, and will create a new file with fixed_ prefix.

 **Usage: q3tex2wad.exe configfile.csv mapfile.map**